Resources for International Initiatives

 Workshop Title: Designing a Study Abroad/Away Program

-Participant Eligibility:- 5 faculty members will be selected each year between January 2025 and January 2028
+Participant Eligibility:- 5 faculty members will be selected each year between spring 2025 and spring 2028

 - Have not led a trip within the past 5 years of applying